Skip to content

 How were field parcel numbers used on historical maps?

 Field parcel numbers are shown on 1:2500 scale National Grid and County Series historical maps.
 These are now only available via national archives and copyright libraries or via our partners Groundsure and Landmark Information Group.
-Learn more about where to buy historical maps and deposit libraries.

 To assist with the investigation for any County Series enquiries, please give as much information for the location, type of building, landmarks and so on.